hyperledger/besu/CONTRIBUTING.md

 ## How To Contribute
 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check the [before-submitting-a-bug-report](#before-submitting-a-bug-report) checklist as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill in the [issue_template.md](.github/issue_template.md), the information it asks for helps us resolve issues faster.